List of Norway national football team managers

-The role of an Norway national football team manager was first established in 1953 with the appointment of Austrian Willibald Hahn.
+The role of a Norway national football team manager was first established in 1953 with the appointment of Austrian Willibald Hahn.
 Prior to 1953, the team was selected by a selection committee, which also continued to select the team until 1969.

 Nineteen men have occupied the post since its inception; one of those were in a short-term caretaker manager role: Ragnar Larsen (one game in his first spell).
 Egil Olsen is the only manager who has qualified for a World Cup; achieving a Round of 16-appearance at the 1998 World Cup as the best result.
 Nils Johan Semb is the only manager who has qualified for a European Championship.
 Ragnar Larsen became the first Norwegian manager when he led the team as a caretaker in a match in 1958.
 His successor, Kristian Henriksen was the first Norwegian to manage the team on a permanent basis.
 Wilhelm Kment, Larsen (one as caretaker) and Olsen managed Norway on more than one occasion, all with two spells.